 A luxury tour of all Titanic's key sites which is conducted by broadcaster and journalist Susie Millar.
 Millar is the great-granddaughter of Thomas Millar, who worked in Harland & Wolff on the construction of Titanic and then sailed aboard the ship as an engineer on the fateful maiden voyage to New York in April 1912.

-Waterfront hall is an award-winning, purpose-built conference, arts and entertainment centre offering a variety of facilities, hosting events and exhibitions.
+Waterfront hall is an award-winning, purpose-built conference, arts and entertainment center offering a variety of facilities, hosting events and exhibitions.

 For more information on the latest exhibitions and upcoming events, visit the website.